euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 As many researchers publish their source code under open source licenses and as the Python community embraces and supports these publications, it was possible to integrate the findings from the literature review of my Master's thesis into a useable tool.

-Both the frontend and the backend of the implementation were made available on GitHub under GNU General Public License 3 [Heu15].
+Both the front end and the back end of the implementation were made available on GitHub under GNU General Public License 3 [Heu15].
 The repository includes the necessary Python code to collect the word2vec representations using Gensim, to project them down to 2D using t-SNE and to output them as JSON.
-The repository also includes the frontend code to explore the JSON file as a geographical map.
+The repository also includes the front end code to explore the JSON file as a geographical map.

 References
 ----------